Silverwarriorin/Hack-Bi-2021/README.md

 # Hack Bi 2021
  Exactly what the title says

-Sharing this repo with anyone outside our group will send you to gulag
+Sharing this repo with anyone outside our group will send you to gulag ] asdklfasdfjkl; llj;l;

 # Example Change